GabMat97/CV/README.md

 Ambitious, objective driven, motivated graduate of Makers Academy.
 My constant drive to source new challenges along with my desire to learn and be exposed to will ensure that I accomplish anything I set my mind to.
 I am currently searching for my first role in the tech industry in an environment that can both challenge and benefit from my abilities and grow together.

 # Projects #

-# Gabriel Matos #
-Ambitious, objective driven, motivated graduate of Makers Academy.
-My constant drive to source new challenges along with my desire to learn and be exposed to will ensure that I accomplish anything I set my mind to.
-I am currently searching for my first role in the tech industry in an environment that can both challenge and benefit from my abilities and grow together.

-# Projects #
 <table>
   <tr>
     <th>Title</th>